-EDRE525 Advanced Reading Methods 3 hours
+EDRE525 Advanced Reading Methods

-Students will examine current philosophy and research supporting methods of teaching reading.
-The class will address each of the components of a reading curriculum: independent reading, guided reading, book talks, phonics and word study, reading aloud, strategy mini-lessons, conferencing, leveled readers, reading assessment, and supporting struggling readers.
-Students will learn to organize and run reading workshops for different age groups.
-Students will examine some components of good reading, such as comprehension strategies, narrative and information text strategies, and writing about reading.
+3 Students will examine current philosophy and research supporting methods of teaching reading.
+The class will A philosophical consideration of the ethical principles, legal rights, responsibilities, and liabilities which influaddress each of the components of a reading curriculum: independent reading, guided reading, book talks, phonics ence the teacher's professional behavior. and word study, reading aloud, strategy mini-lessons, conferencing, leveled readers, reading assessment, and EDAD515 Foundations of Educational 3 supporting struggling readers.
+Students will learn to Administration organize and run reading workshops for different age groups.
+Students will examine some components of good organizational theory, structure and climate.
+There is an reading, such as comprehension strategies, narrative and emphasis on the administrative processes and profesinformation text strategies, and writing about reading.